LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping

 \subsection{Proportional Derivative Control}

 Firstly, we define several control signals that can be extracted from tactile images.
 We denote the contact area of the grasped object with the tactile sensor as $c$.
-The contact area $c$ can be obtained by thresholding the depth image or difference image, as illustrated in Figs.~\ref{fig:thresholding}~and~\ref{fig:diff_thresholding}.
+The contact area $c$ can be obtained by thresholding the depth image or the difference image, as illustrated in Figs.~\ref{fig:thresholding}~and~\ref{fig:diff_thresholding}.
 Additionally, we estimate the tangential contact force by tracking the marker displacements.
 We represent the length of the sum of marker displacements as $d$.

-{It's noteworthy that the $d$ and $c$ here are tactile signals with clear meanings, extracted by other modules, and low-dimensional.
+It should be noted that $d$ and $c$ here are tactile signals with clear meanings, extracted by other modules, and low-dimensional.
 This is distinct from \(\mathbf{f}_{n}\) used in LeTac-MPC. \(\mathbf{f}_{n}\) is an embedding generated by the encoder, which lacks a specific explicit meaning.
-During end-to-end training, we anticipate that our model would learn the physical representations of grasped objects from tactile images, which is \(\mathbf{f}_{n}\).}
+During end-to-end training, we anticipate that our model would learn the physical representations of grasped objects from tactile images, which is \(\mathbf{f}_{n}\).

 We design the controller according to two objectives.
 Firstly, we aim to maintain a constant value $c_{\text{ref}}$ for the contact area $c$ reactively while grasping objects.
 Secondly, we aim to ensure a tighter grasping in the presence of external tangential contact force to prevent the object from slipping.
 To achieve these goals, we define the following PD control law: